 Skopje, North Macedonia – the fantasy of a crazy architect

-I planned my trip to Skopje for a long time, mainly because I wanted to see the capital of the former empire stretching on three continents, created by one of the greatest strategies of all time – Alexander III the Great.
+Skopje was on my list for a long time, mainly because I wanted to see the capital of the former empire stretching on three continents, created by one of the greatest strategies of all time – Alexander III the Great.
 However, what I saw on the spot completely surprised me.
 Skopje actually looks very bizzare.
 The strict center of the city resembles the realisation of the boldest fantasy of a crazy architect.
 This is a combination of monumentalism and kitsch.
 Neoclassicism mixes here with a lot of unnecessary details and disco illumination, while adjacent districts are totally ruined.
 Clearly, North Macedonia has some kind of complex.

 However, no wonder, looking at the history of the name of this country.
 Over the years it was known as the Former Yugoslav Republic of Macedonia or the Republic of Macedonia.
 Since 2019, this country has been known as the Republic of North Macedonia.
 The change of name was the result of long conflict with Greece, which used to say that the name of this country referred to an ancient Macedonia, which was part of Greek cultural heritage.